solana-labs/solana-program-library/docs/src/token.md

 will use a "2 of 3" multisig account.
 That is, two of the three allowed keypairs must sign all transactions.

-NOTE: SPL Token Multisig accounts are limited to a signing set of eleven signers (1 <= `N` <= 11) and minimum signers must be no more than `N` (1 <= `M` <= `N`)
+NOTE: SPL Token Multisig accounts are limited to a signer-set of eleven signers (1 <= `N` <= 11) and minimum signers must be no more than `N` (1 <= `M` <= `N`)
 ```
 $ spl-token create-multisig 2 BzWpkuRrwXHq4SSSFHa8FJf6DRQy4TaeoXnkA89vTgHZ \